--Explain how statistics that suggest an increase in sexual abuse trauma in disabled autistic children create an ethical dilemma in the use of FC
+-Explain in what way can statistics that espouse the prominence of the sexual abuse trauma in disabled autistic children create an ethical dilemma in the use of FC.

--Explain the percent of Vietnam soldiers have PTSD today according to Porterfield.
+-Explain what percent of Vietnam soldiers have PTSD today.

--Explain two skills identified by Schiraldi to help defuse the distress of flashbacks.
+-Name two skills to help defuse the distress of flashbacks.

--Explain what would cause a psychologist to conduct a study involving deception.
+-Explain what makes psychologists conduct a study involving deception.

--Explain three functions that cannot be performed by a counselor without proper training or supervision.
+-Name three functions that cannot be performed by the counselor without proper training or supervision.